pymc-devs/pytensor/doc/optimizations.rst

         See :func:`local_dot_to_dot22`

     sparse_dot
-        Pytensor has a sparse matrix multiplication algorithm that is faster in many cases than scipy's (for dense matrix output).
+        PyTensor has a sparse matrix multiplication algorithm that is faster in many cases than scipy's (for dense matrix output).
 This optimization swaps scipy's algorithm for ours.